camunda/camunda-docs/versioned_docs/version-8.0/components/modeler/desktop-modeler/element-templates/defining-templates.md

 "$schema": "https://unpkg.com/@camunda/element-templates-json-schema@0.9.1/resources/schema.json"
 ```

 The JSON Schema versioning is backward-compatible, meaning that all versions including or below the current one are supported.
-In case no `$schema` is defined, the Camunda Modeler assumes the latest JSON Schema version for Camunda Platform 7 element templates.
+In case no `$schema` is defined, Camunda Modeler assumes the latest JSON Schema version for Camunda Platform 7 element templates.

 Learn more about specifing a `$schema` [here](../defining-templates).